Who are we?

 - Be transparent and accountable to levy payers through regular communications

 If you are a BID levy payer and are interested in becoming a BID Board member, we would be delighted to hear from you.
-New board members are invited to stand for election each June, when the existing Board members discuss all applications.
+New board members are invited to stand for election each June when the existing Board members discuss all applications.
 Where there are more applicants for a sector than places, a formal ballot will be held.
+Where positions become vacant applications will be invited at other times of the year.
+Please select the relevant links to view the BID Board of Directors Application Form and the BID Board of Directors Terms of Reference and Commitments.

 The BID board is currently made up of the following members: